 If you’re a Certified Registered Nurse Anesthetists (CRNA) and are responsible for some or all of the monthly expenses of your home and family, you should consider purchasing a personal disability insurance or disability income protection policy.

-You may think that as a health care professional you know how to take care of yourself to be healthy enough to continue working until at least you reach the retirement age.
-However, what if there are unavoidable health risks right there in the workplaces?
+You may think that as a health care professional, you know how to take care of yourself to be healthy enough to continue working until at least you reach the regular retirement age.
+However, what if there are unavoidable health risks that affect you right there in your workplace?
+What if you’re injured outside the workplace and unable to bring in any income due to a prolonged illness or a lengthy recovery time from an injury?

 One of the Most Health-Damaging Jobs

-Did you know that Certified Registered Nurse Anesthetists put their health at risk to perform their duties and responsibilities as health care professionals?
-In fact, CRNAs together with Anesthesiologists and Nurse Anesthetists are among the most health-damaging jobs based on data from the U.S. Department of Labor’s Occupational Information Network (O*Net).
+Did you know that Certified Registered Nurse Anesthetists have the one of the highest risk for becoming disabled?
+In fact, CRNAs together with anesthesiologists and nurse anesthetists are among the most health-damaging jobs based on data from the U.S. Department of Labor’s Occupational Information Network (O*Net).

 The list of health-damaging jobs was based on the analysis of exposure and risk to the following: disease and infection; radiation; hazardous conditions; minor burns, stings, cuts and bites.
 Each risk factor had O*NET scores from 0 to 100 with the higher number indicating the higher health risk.